realworldocaml/book/en/lists-and-patterns.md

 Exception: (Invalid_argument "length mismatch in rev_map2_exn: 3 <> 4 ").
 ```

-`List.fold` is the most complicated of the three.  `List.fold` takes
+`List.fold` is the most complicated of the three, takin three
-three arguments, a list to process, an initial accumulator value, and
+arguments: a list to process, an initial accumulator value, and a
-a function for updating the accumulator with the information from a
+function for updating the accumulator with the information from a list
-list element.  `List.fold` walks over the list elements from left to
+element.  `List.fold` walks over the list from left to right, updating
-right, updating the accumulator as it goes, and returning the final
+the accumulator at each step and returning the final value of the
-value of the accumulator.
-This structure is reflected in the type of
+accumulator when it's done.
+You can see some of this by looking at
-`List.fold`.
+the type-signature for `fold`.

 ```ocaml
 # List.fold;;